Inside: learn how to organize the nursery closet step-by-step plus the best closet organization ideas and tips for a beautiful yet functional space

 What baby clothes and gear need organizing and storing?

-Before starting to organize the nursery closet, you need to figure out exactly what clothes and other gear you have or still need to get.
+Before starting to organize the nursery closet, you need to figure out exactly what you need to store.
 From there you can decide what you want to go in baby’s closet versus what goes elsewhere.

-How many outfits does a newborn baby need?
-This depends on your baby, as well as how often you do laundry.
+The number of outfits your newborn needs will depend on your baby, as well as how often you do laundry.
 If your baby spits up a lot or has reflux, you could go through 6+ outfits a day, that was my first daughter.

 By contrast, her older brother easily went the whole day in the same outfit.
 So I used far fewer clothes for him.
 My twins were somewhere in between, probably averaging 2 or 3 outfits a day.